I am in interested in San Diego State and the School of Hospitality Tourism and Management, what do I do now?

 Where is the office and how do I get there?

 We are located in the PSFA (Professional Studies and Fine Arts) building on the 4th floor in room 436.
 The PSFA building is on the outskirts of campus and is northwest of Student services building, and adjacent to the Communications building.
-For more details please access a campus map http://www.sdsu.edu/map/interactive.html The c.losest parking for students is in parking structure 4 a permit is required, for all guests with out a permit a temporary parking permit can be purchased at the parking information booth office just off of College Avenue and can be reached at 619-594-6671.
+For more details please access a map of the SDSU campus.
+The closest parking for students is in parking structure 4 a permit is required, for all guests with out a permit a temporary parking permit can be purchased at the parking information booth office just off of College Avenue and can be reached at 619-594-6671.

 Does your department offer tours?